Praqma/web-alliance/_pages/gatherings.md

 We are planning the next two-day gathering in the [Comwell Køge Strand hotel](https://www.google.dk/maps/place/Comwell+K%C3%B8ge+Strand/@55.4475229,12.1918276,15z/data=!4m12!1m6!3m5!1s0x0:0x85efc6457e1ec7fe!2sComwell+K%C3%B8ge+Strand!8m2!3d55.4475229!4d12.1918276!3m4!1s0x0:0x85efc6457e1ec7fe!8m2!3d55.4475229!4d12.1918276).
 Everything is arranged from dinner to snacks and nice [code camp facilities](https://www.praqma.com/stories/alliance-format/).
 You just have to show up.

+We will start on the 1st day at 11.00 (you are welcome from 10.00 though) and end on the 2nd day at 15.00, so you have to time travel.

 On Day 1 we'll have presentations, lightning talks, breakout sessions and facilitated workshops.

 Day 2 will have a dedicated theme.